Ali-Duni/project_coding/README.md

 from Gabor's data analysis, both can be found under world-bank-immunization. both deal with immunization and child mortality, one of them contains data for individual countries and the other one for regions.
-I used stata to analyse the country data and python for the regions. the codes, graphs and data for each can be found in respective folders and subfolders
+I used stata to analyse the country data and python for the regions.
+Both of the sets of codes are broken down into data cleaning and analysis for easier navigation-thus, there are two do-files and two python notebook files in the respective folders. the codes, graphs and data for each can be found in respective folders and subfolders.
+There is also a short text file on reproducibility.

 The results show that there is a correlation between gdp, which is also usually taken as a measure of economic growth, child mortality, and immunization.